 In addition to struggling to compete with for-profit pay scales, nonprofits face challenges offering health insurance, retirement benefits, and other components of an overall compensation package that position their employees to have financial security not only in the present, but in the future.
 The overhead myth contributes directly to these struggles and can ultimately make some nonprofits close their doors.

 Of all the benefits a nonprofit might offer its employees, one of the lowest-barrier and lowest-risk benefits is paid sick leave.
 In many states, sick leave does not require being paid out when a staff person leaves, and thus does not accrue as a financial liability to the organization.

 When an employee is so sick they have to miss work regardless of what paid leave is available, we leave them at risk of not being able to provide for their most basic needs.
 It should not be acceptable to any of us when an employee has to choose between staying home with the flu or paying their bills.

 4. Paid sick leave shows we value our employees

 Employees who are treated as humans with lives outside of work feel seen and valued, and as a result are more likely to stay at a particular organization.
 People are more productive when they can actually recover from illness rather than working through it, and paid sick leave means less people engaged in presenteeism, where being at your desk is valued over actual work accomplished.

-Paid sick leave is a values statement: it says something about how an organization cares for its employees when it offers no benefits, not even what many consider to be the bare minimum of paid sick leave.
-Not offering basic benefits like this can negatively impact the reputation of your organization and makes it more difficult to recruit and retain quality staff who make your mission work happen.
+Paid sick leave is a values statement—it says something about how an organization cares for its employees when it offers no benefits, not even what many consider to be the bare minimum of paid sick leave.
+Not offering basic benefits like this can negatively impact the reputation of your organization and make it more difficult to recruit and retain quality staff who make your mission work happen.